kyleboas/tacticsjournal.com/_posts/2024/05/2024-05-31-how-enzo-maresca-transitions-to-defense-in-a-3-box-3.md

 The three most important players in this system are the goalkeeper, who needs to be able to distribute effectively, a ball-playing center-back to advance the ball forward, and the center-forward who drops to connect play.
 If only one of them is off, they lose possession.
 Then a press resistant playmaker advanced ahead of the double pivot that has quick feet to connect play and create chances.

-If he is at all stubborn and forces players to stay aggressive, we might see situations next season where the back three outnumber the four-v-three in defensive transition.
+If he is at all stubborn and forces players to stay aggressive, we might see situations next season where the back three become outnumbered four-v-three in defensive transition.